coralproject/talk/CONTRIBUTING.md

 If you have a specific technical or design solution in mind, please submit it as the first comment on the thread.

+### When should I create a pull request?

+File a pull request if you've created an issue in our [issues](https://github.com/coralproject/talk/issues) page and have followed up with a contributor as to the best direction to contribute the change.
+This allows our team to review the proposed changes prior to time being spent if the team already has a roadmap for a particular feature.

+### What should I include in my pull request?

+When you create a pull request, the template will describe the required components needed for it to be reviewed by a member of the Coral team.
+You should end up filling out:

+- What does this PR (pull request) do?
+- How do I test this PR?

+You should describe what Github issue or ticket that the PR is associated with to assist the review process.
+If this PR is resolving a particular bug, a testing strategy should be described in the testing section.
+If this PR is contributing a new feature, a description should describe a scenario to test or verify the new functionality.

+## Reviewing pull requests

+Reviewing pull requests in Coral is generally completed by the core Coral team that is composed of developers employed by Vox Media Inc, but external reviews or suggestions are also welcomed.

+Our review process generally follows a few core principles:

+### Ensure contributions are linted and tested

+It is the job of CI linting and tests to notify of style issues within the codebase.
+If it is not possible for style issues to be encapsulated as a linting rule, it shouldn't be concretely enforced during the review process.
+This can ensure that code reviews contain more meaningful feedback tied to the contribution rather than nit-picking on stylistic choices.

+Reviewers must ensure that linting and tests pass in CI and locally prior to a review taking place.
+You can do this by running `npm run generate` followed by `npm run lint` and `npm run test`.

+### Review the feature/fixes

+Any new features added to Coral should be reviewed for bugs through a manual verification process to ensure that they function on your machine.
+If possible you should review any automated tests that were added (or not added) related to the feature.

+While the Coral team is not strict on test driven development (or TDD), any contributions that include tests are greatly appreciated, and preferred over those that do not.

+### Review architectural decisions

+Any substantial changes made to the codebase should be reviewed to ensure that they conform to the current way code/services are laid out.

+Architecture Decision Records (or [ADR](http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions)) are now being used to describe architectural decisions and can be found in the `src/docs/architecture/decisions` directory

+### Verify localizations

+While we don't have any automated tools at the time of writing that will verify this in CI, any strings being added that are presented to the end user should be wrapped in localization components to support other languages.

 ## Localization